somramnani/The-Legend-of-Brent/README.md

 # The Legend of Brent

-An RPG game powered by React where players can chose characters and fight monsters.
+A RPG powered by React where players can chose characters and fight monsters.

 ## Installation Instructions